 Use pin.conf files to configure connections between system components, and to configure business logic operations, such as how billing works.
-For example, you can edit a pin.conf file to specify the default billing day of month.

-pin.conf files are text files, and can be edited by using any text editor.
+The pin.conf files are text files, and can be edited by using any text editor.
 Each entry in a pin.conf file includes instructions on how to configure it.